Close Modal×

 Loading the Elevenlabs Text to Speech AudioNative Player...

-An apartment and a condo are very similar, but primarily vary in terms of ownership and use-restrictions.
+An apartment and a condo are very similar, but primarily vary in terms of ownership and use restrictions.
 While both are usually units within a larger building, the primary difference is that a condo will have an individual owner per unit, whereas the whole apartment building will all be owned by one entity such as a person or a corporation.
-For a renter, there is not much of a difference, but for those looking to purchase a property, a condominium may be an affordable stepping-stone to a larger, detached home.
-And while an apartment building has rules written into the lease that are set by the owner/manager, a condominium complex has an H.O.A. with rules set by agreement between the homeowners of each condominium.
+Another simple way to remember it is: a condo is a form of ownership, while an apartment is typically a rental (even if the buildings look identical).

-An H.O.A., or Homeowners Association, is a small housing “government” that sets the rules and restrictions allowed in the community in which you live.
-As mentioned, it’s made up of the owners of the individual units so each person has a say at the HOA meetings, and an opportunity to become part of the Board that oversees the H.O.A.
-(Being on the Board is not always fun and games - many times you will have to settle complaints between other homeowners and act as a referee between two angry neighbors.)
+An HOA, or Homeowners Association, is a small housing “government” that sets the rules and restrictions allowed in the community in which you live.
+As mentioned, it’s made up of the owners of the individual units so each person has a say at the HOA meetings, and an opportunity to become part of the Board that oversees the HOA.
+(Being on the Board is not always fun and games—many times you will have to settle complaints between other homeowners and act as a referee between two angry neighbors.)

-However, an expensive and important aspect of H.O.A.s is their insurance for the building, common spaces, and any incidents that may arise in the common spaces.
-For example, if a guest of one of your neighbors falls in the back courtyard, the H.O.A. should carry liability insurance to cover the guest’s medical bills.
-If a fire starts in one condo and burns down the entire building, the H.O.A. should carry insurance to help defray the costs of rebuilding the entire complex.
+However, an expensive and important aspect of HOAs is their insurance for the building, common spaces, and any incidents that may arise in the common spaces.
+For example, if a guest of one of your neighbors falls in the back courtyard, the HOA should carry liability insurance to cover the guest’s medical bills.
+If a fire starts in one condo and burns down the entire building, the HOA should carry insurance to help defray the costs of rebuilding the entire complex.

-As you can see, these differences are important to keep in mind when renting an apartment or condo, and it’s very important to review all the rules of an H.O.A. before buying a condo.
-Some H.O.A.'s dues may seem too high for the benefits they offer, but keep in mind that they do oversee many services and insurance for common areas.
-As always, do your research thoroughly and keep everything in mind when buying your own home.
+As you can see, these differences are important to keep in mind when renting an apartment or condo, and it’s very important to review all the rules of an HOA before buying a condo.
+In addition to the rules, it’s smart to review the budget, reserves, insurance summary, and any pending special assessments so buyers understand the true monthly cost and risk.

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.